GPS Address: 577 Fifth Ave. | Youngstown, OH 44502

 Three times the playing surface has been replaced, most recently in the summer of 2011.
 SCG installed a Shaw Sportexe PowerBlade HP+ synthetic turf system, which combines the appearance of natural grass with the engineered performance of modern synthetic turf, in 2011.
 It is specially designed to enhance speed and performance while providing for maximum player safety.

 Previous turf replacements occurred in 2002 when SprinTurf was installed and in 1991 when AstroTurf replaced the original playing surface.

 In 2006, a new concourse elevator became the latest enhancement.

-In 2009, the chairback seats were replaced at a cost of $250,000 while the baseball locker room was moved to its own area out of the football locker area.
+In 2009, the chairback seats were replaced while the baseball locker room was moved to its own area out of the football locker area.
 After the season, a new football lounge was created.
-It features five couches, three flat-screen TVs and plenty of space for the team to relax.
+It features eight couches, three reclining chairs, numerous flat-screen TVs and plenty of space for the team to relax.

-YSU’s athletic administrative offices, ticket office, football offices, strength-training facility, softball, soccer, football and baseball locker rooms, training room and Academic Center are located in the complex.
+Athletic administrative offices, ticket office, football offices, strength-training facility, softball, soccer, football and baseball locker rooms, training room and Jermaine Hopkins Academic Center are located in the complex.